The feminists who want Armenians and Azerbaijanis to forgive each other

-The Women’s Agenda is currently focused on engaging Armenian women – particularly those in regions bordering Azerbaijan, such as the Syunik Province – with peace negotiations on local, national and international levels.
+The Women’s Agenda is currently focused on engaging Armenian women – particularly those in regions bordering Azerbaijan, such as Syunik province – with peace negotiations at local, national and international levels.
 Although women make up 52.2% of Armenia’s population – which barely scrapes three million – their representation in high-level decision-making and emergency planning remains low.

 “We cannot build feminist peace if women are not part of all these processes, and their needs are not even properly considered,” Minasyan said.

 Perhaps the hardest obstacle to peace remains persuading Armenians and Azerbaijanis to speak to each other, let alone to forgive.
 Both sides remain bitter over the trauma and war atrocities they’ve inflicted on each other.

 The lack of productive talks between the states after the 2020 war led some Armenians and Azerbaijanis to start their own online grassroots projects to encourage cross-border discussions.
 Most recently, on 18 September, more than 280 activists, scholars and writers – mostly Armenian and Azerbaijani – signed an anti-war statement, condemning Aliev’s attack on Armenia.